2025 Best Victoria Christmas Activities to Do this Season

 4. Lights of Wonder

 Centennial Square in downtown Victoria will be lit up for all to enjoy.
-The Lights of Wonder outdoor event features light tunnels, themed light exhibits, a 40-foot Christmas tree, and live entertainment.
+The Lights of Wonder outdoor event features light tunnels, themed light exhibits, a 40-foot Christmas tree, and live entertainment (on Friday and Saturday evenings).
 Vendor stands will offer hot chocolate, pretzels, refreshing drinks, and more.
 Don't miss this free magical light display.

 5. Shop along the Cobbled Streets